Where are the assessment details?

 What does the essay question mean?

-The essay question is asking you to discuss how ‘the digital’ has changed understandings of space and place in terms of BOTH: how geographers do research AND what geographers research.
-The discussion should use a (single) case study to make your argument.
+The essay question is asking you to discuss how ‘the digital’ has changed understandings of space and place in relation to a particular case study example.

 Can you use the same case study for the video and the essay?